patoi/patoi.github.com/source/_posts/2012-09-01-when-the-customer-is-the-biggest-risk.markdown

 * no customer experiences in software development
 * unreal budget

-These _latent constaints_ are very important!
+These _latent constraints_ are very important!
 My experience that, any of these will lead to failure.
 In that case, _the customer is the biggest risk_.

 ## Conclusion
 Before you contract to a project consider the following viewpoints:

-1. Project have a reasonable deadline.
+1. Project has a reasonable deadline.
 1. The _known constraints_ are acceptable and you can meet these demands.
-1. There is no _latent constraint_.
+1. There isn't any _latent constraint_.

 If you say yes to all viewpoints, then start the project.